UC Berkeley: Combat public health challenges with an online MPH

 Dow teaches the Economics of Population Health class, where he introduces MPH students to skills that have global applicability.

-“Beyond the practical tools such as cost-effectiveness analysis which help in resource prioritisation decisions, I help students to understand how economists think and how to use economists’ language in public debates,” he explained.
+“Beyond the practical tools such as cost-effectiveness analysis which help in resource prioritization decisions, I help students to understand how economists think and how to use economists’ language in public debates,” he explained.

 “This helps them to be more effective public health advocates and communicators about the importance of public health investments.”

-Dow also encourages students to discuss applications to policy and programme planning decisions, and students conduct an analysis themselves as part of a group project.
+Dow also encourages students to discuss applications to policy and program planning decisions, and students conduct an analysis themselves as part of a group project.

 “Many graduates have told me of the subsequent usefulness of these tools in their jobs,” he adds.

-Other online MPH courses pair students with healthcare organisations to work on real-world challenges.
+Other online MPH courses pair students with healthcare organizations to work on real-world challenges.

 John Botdker an HPM student who is close to graduation describes his “Strategy in the Healthcare Sector” course as his “most memorable” class so far thanks to the client facing project embedded as part of it.